• Art magazine

 However, Banksy claimed not to be the man in the photo, and Gunningham's environment was not very cooperative.
 Even his alleged parents are said to have denied him.
 In view of Banksy's long -term success in blurring his traces, it is possible that the trace that followed the "mail" was a diversion maneuver, according to the authors of the article from 2008.

-However, the investigation was postponed after Banksy's lawyers had expressed the University contact us Iert and concerns how the study entitled "Tagging Banksy" could be used in the press.
+However, the investigation was postponed after Banksy's lawyers contacted the university and expressed concerns how the study entitled "Tagging Banksy" could be used in the press.

 Neither Gunningham nor Banksy or his representatives have ever publicly commented on this theory to confirm or deny them.